 As you probably already figured out, many auto claims problems stem from communication issues- the other carrier doesn’t know about the claim, or know who you are, for example.
 But perhaps it’s not the beginning of the claim, but somewhere along the way.
 Maybe the adjuster is waiting on you to provide medical bills, or an estimate to repair your vehicle.
 Perhaps the adjuster is talking with the body shop and they are trying to reach an agreement as to the cost to repair your vehicle.
 If your vehicle was towed from the scene, it’s possible that the adjuster is having trouble getting in to see the vehicle to assess the damage.

 The list goes on, but sometimes the delay is simply because SOMEONE is waiting for SOMETHING.
 When in doubt, contact the claims adjuster yourself and ask what has delayed the process.
 If necessary, you can ask your agent to get involved to help you navigate the claim (one of our standard services).

 9 times out of 10, a lack of communication is often the main stopping point during an auto insurance claim.

 Worried that your agent won’t be there if you need help with a claim?
-Call us at 937-592-4871.
-We'll review your Ohio auto insurance and get you a quote pretty easily.
-We're also happy to discuss how we typically help people during a claim.
-You can also request your quote on our website.
+Call us or request your Ohio auto insurance quote TODAY!
+We'd love to help you!